Best Retirement Interest Only Mortgage Rates 2025

 Do I need a stable retirement income to qualify for a RIO mortgage?

-Yes, eligibility criteria require proof of access to a reliable retirement income.
+Yes, the eligibility criteria require proof of access to a reliable retirement income.

 What are the costs and fees associated with taking out a RIO mortgage?